Healthcare and Life Sciences Industry as a Strategic Focus for South Korea

 In fact, global cooperation and partnerships for enlarging new market opportunities have become more and more common recently.
 The concept of “open innovation,” which promotes innovation by sharing resources, ideas, networks, or experience with external companies or researchers, is a new trend in the pharmaceutical industry.
 The result will be globally beneficial in terms of needed medical innovation, strengthened economies, and the creation of more common ground for collaboration in other areas.

-Claire Topal is Senior Advisor for International Health at NBR.
-Sandra Ward is Director for Communications and Brand Development at NBR.
+This interview was conducted by Claire Topal, Senior Advisor for International Health at NBR, and Sandra Ward, Director for Communications and Brand Development at NBR.